fanout/ruby-gripcontrol/README.md

 grippub.finish
 ```

-Long polling example via response headers using the WEBrick gem.
+Long polling example via response _headers_ using the WEBrick gem.
 The client connects to a GRIP proxy over HTTP and the proxy forwards the request to the origin.
-The origin subscribes the client to a channel and instructs it to long poll via the response headers.
+The origin subscribes the client to a channel and instructs it to long poll via the response _headers_.

 ```Ruby
 require 'webrick'